-Students will get choice: iPad or MacBook
+Students get a choice: iPad or MacBook

 Incoming freshmen who enrolled at George Fox University in the fall of 2010 had a choice to make before they arrived on campus: iPad or MacBook?